Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: -algebras

 \subsection{Main definitions}

-From now on assume that ${\cal C}=Vect_k^{\Z}$ unless we say otherwise.
+From now on assume that ${\cal C}=Vect_\K^{\Z}$ unless we say otherwise.
 If $X$ is a thin scheme then a vector field on $X$ is, by definition, a derivation of the coalgebra $B_X$.
-Vector fields form a graded Lie algebra $Vect(X)$.
+Since derivations can have different degrees, the vector fields form a {\it graded} Lie algebra $Vect(X)$.

 \begin{defn} A non-commutative thin differential-graded (dg for short) scheme is a pair $( X, d )$ where $X$ is a non-commutative thin scheme, and $d$ is a vector field on $X$ of degree $+ 1$ such that $[ d, d ] = 0$.